Teslamax/Transcoding/Apple Metadata.md

-# Quick Reference Sheet for Video and Audio Metadata and Device Compatibility
+# Quick Reference Sheet for Media Metadata and Device Compatibility

-## Video and Audio Metadata for Apple TV and Music App
+## Video and Audio Metadata for *Apple TV* and *Music App*

 ### Apple TV Metadata Table (Video)